 Achondroplasia is a medical term that means “failure or lack of cartilage production.”
-Basically, this bone development condition prohibits cartilage from converting to bone in the elongated bones of the arms and legs.
+Basically, this bone development condition prohibits cartilage from converting to a bone in the elongated bones of the arms and legs.
 Although the precise rate of Achondroplasia in the world’s population is unknown, estimates range from one in 15,000 to one in 26,000 births.
 Doctors often recognize or suspect this medical condition during birth when seeing a newborn with a very large head.

 What Causes Achondroplasia in a Child?